NaomieClareEdward/nae.github.io/README.md

   - [Password management project](https://github.com/NaomieClareEdward/PasswordManagerProject)

 - **Skills**: C#, Python, Kotlin, JavaScript, HTML/CSS, ASP.NET Core...
+Here is my [CV](https://github.com/NaomieClareEdward/CV) for more information on my qualifications and career journey

 Check out my repositories on [GitHub](https://github.com/NaomieClareEdward) to see what I’ve been working on!
 #### Contact Me